Demo-Applications/Selenium/README.md

 #### 1. YouTube :

-​       a.
-Randomly select a video on homepage and opening it new tab and verify it's played
+     1. Randomly select a video on homepage and opening it new tab and verify it's played

-​       b.
-Searching for a video and verify
+     2. Searching for a video and verify

 ## Project Structure

 ```
-Selenium
-│   README.md
-├───docs
-│   └───logos
-│           cucumber.png
-│           JUnit.png
-│           selenium.png
-│
-└───selenium_test
+selenium_test
     │   pom.xml
     │
     └───src